Skip to content

 Configuring

-If you’re building on a RISC-V machine, the default configuration is good enough.
+If you’re building on a RISC-V machine, make sure to set the path to the x86-64 binutils:

-If you’re cross-compiling, you need to use the RISC-V CMake toolchain.
+If you’re cross-compiling on x86 hardware, you just need to use the RISC-V CMake toolchain and host binutils can be used.

 cmake -B build -DCMAKE_TOOLCHAIN_FILE=riscv.cmake